Am I Wrong for Not Wanting My In-Laws Over for Christmas?

 We're curious to hear your perspective.
 Share your thoughts in the comments.

-Establishing boundaries with in-laws during the holiday season is a crucial step toward maintaining family harmony and personal well-being.
-Experts like Dr. John Gottman affirm that clear communication is key to navigating these complex dynamics.
+Setting boundaries with in-laws during the holiday season is essential for maintaining both family harmony and personal well-being.